MohammadTaheri304/knotgrass/README.md

 ```

 ## Knotgrass
-Knotgrass is an distributed decentrialized database that based on a block chain.
+Knotgrass is a distributed decentralized database that based on a block chain.

 ### Prerequisites to develop and test project
 - JDK 11 (JavaSE 11)